dylanesque/Record-Bin/README.md

 # Todos

--Fix styling

--Remove rating functionality
+-Fix columns and spacing on main page

 -Add "owned/not-owned" option to application